No-go for Joe Exotic: Trump pardon list omits 'Tiger King'

-OKLAHOMA CITY (AP) — One name missing in President Donald Trump's flurry of pardons is “Tiger King” Joe Exotic.
+OKLAHOMA CITY — One name missing in outgoing President Donald Trump's flurry of pardons is "Tiger King" Joe Exotic.

 His team was so confident in a pardon that they'd readied a celebratory limousine and a hair and wardrobe team to whisk away the zookeeper-turned-reality-TV-star, who is now serving a 22-year federal prison sentence in Texas.
 But he wasn't on the list announced Wednesday morning.